Android is the most popular operating system in the world, with over 2.5 billion active users spanning over 190

 With titans of the industry such as Samsung, LG, Motorola and HTC all launching phones running Android, it quickly became the most popular mobile OS, hitting over one billion active users by 2014.

 As Android grew, so did Google’s control of the OS.
-Originally, manufacturer partners were able to customise most of the platform to their liking, however, Google has every year added more compulsory services and conditions with each year, which has ensured advantages for its own suite of apps.
+Originally, manufacturer partners were able to customise most of the platform to their liking, however, every year Google has added more compulsory services and conditions, which has ensured advantages for its own suite of apps.

-Google Play has grown enormously in the past decade, reaching $38.6 billion in 2020.
+Google Play has grown enormously in the past decade, reaching $38.6 billion revenue in 2020.
 There were over 2.9 million apps available on the store in 2020, which were downloaded 108 billion times.

 Android is the dominant platform in most countries, although it has had trouble surpassing Apple in Japan and the United States.
 In countries like Brazil, India, Indonesia, Iran and Turkey, it has over 85 percent market share.

 While Google has claimed more control over Android with each passing year, in China, the search giant has no control over the operating system.
-A host of Chinese companies operate third-party app stores on the Android platform, which account for 75 percent of all smartphone users in China.
+A host of Chinese companies operate third-party app stores on the Android platform, which account for 75% of all smartphone users in China.

 We have collected data and statistics on Android OS.
 Read on below to find out more.

 Android key statistics

-- Over one billion Android smartphones were shipped last year
+- Over 1.5 billion Android smartphones were shipped last year

-- Samsung is the largest Android smartphone manufacturer, followed by Huawei and Xiaomi
+- Samsung is the largest Android smartphone manufacturer, followed by Xiaomi and Oppo

 Android version market share

-Google has struggled to get OEMs to update their smartphones at a quick pace, which has meant most updates rarely hit over 50 percent of Android users.
-Google’s 2019 update, Pie 9.0, was the first to reach over 35 percent of smartphones.
+Google has struggled to get OEMs to update their smartphones at a quick pace, which has meant most updates rarely hit over 50% of Android users.
+Google’s 2019 update, Pie 9.0, was the first to reach over 35% of smartphones.

 Android vendor market share

-Samsung has held a lead in market share since the early days of Android and has continued to perform well, even as rivals HTC and LG have folded in recent years.
-Chinese manufacturers are responsible for over 55 percent of Android market share.
+Samsung has held a lead in market share since the early days of Android and has continued to perform well.
+Chinese manufacturers superseded HTC, LG, and others in the mid-2010s, and are now responsible for over 50% of Android device sales.

 Android vendor market share in 2022 (%)